acehko/ansible-pihole/README.md

 Ansible role for running Pi-hole on docker.
 Only `host` network is supported.

 ## Requirements
-> You can all of the requirements with the [acehko.docker](https://github.com/acehko/ansible-docker) role.
+> You can install all of the requirements with the [acehko.docker](https://github.com/acehko/ansible-docker) role.

 - Docker
 - Docker Compose